Digoxin – A Medicine for Heart Problems

 It is important to pay attention to these side effects, because too much digoxin is dangerous.
 You should contact your healthcare provider right away if you experience any of these symptoms.

+There are also symptoms when you are not getting enough digoxin.
+You should discuss your condition and symptoms with your healthcare provider.
 If you have heart failure, the following symptoms may mean that you are not getting enough digoxin:

 - More shortness of breath than usual